openstack-infra/system-config/doc/source/irc.rst

 Note the colon in the syntax, if this is omitted only the first word will accompany the removal message.

-Banning of disruptive users is also available with the /ban command, see your client documentation for syntax.
+Banning of disruptive users is also available with the `/ban` command, see your client documentation for syntax.
+You can also add users to Chanserv's auto-kick list like so: `/msg chanserv akick <channel_name> add <nick> [optional reason]`

 You don't need to become an operator to change the topic, this can be done via Chanserv: